 Today, Telehealth can include everything from telephone consultations and live video feeds, digital CT scans and remote monitoring of intensive-care units.
 Behavioural health, dermatology, radiology, infectious disease and stroke are commonly covered service lines, and primary-care services are becoming a major focus, since they usually involve quicker diagnoses.

-In Australia, video consultations plays an important role in Telehealth initiatives because it provides a cost-effective means of delivering medical and mental health services that are often inadequate in remote geographical areas.
+In Australia, video consultations play an important role in Telehealth initiatives because it provides a cost-effective means of delivering medical and mental health services that are often inadequate in remote geographical areas.
 Importantly, it reduces the need for mental health patients to travel great distances to get the treatment, support and advice they need.

-Because of the increased acceptance and utilisation of telehealth within Australia, the RANZCP has developed ‘Professional Practice Standards and Guides for Telepsychiatry’10.
+Because of the increased acceptance and utilisation of Telehealth within Australia, the RANZCP has developed ‘Professional Practice Standards and Guides for Telepsychiatry’10.

 These standards include considerations around informed consent, collaboration, ethical principles, confidentiality and privacy of health information, and safety and quality.

-Introducing eReports NeXus
+Introducing eReports NEXUS

 eReports is proud to play a leading role in the delivery of Psychiatric Telehealth medico-legal assessments.
 We’ve conducted over 3000 Telehealth assessments over the past 2 years, and with over 50 medical assessment centres nationally, eReports is well placed to provide a better way to manage regional, rural and remote claims.